 Some colors go together like chalk and cheese.
 But, with a little research, some practice and the use of your ‘eye’, you can find complementary colors.

-Look at our 25 stunning examples to set you on the right path.
+Look at our 25 stunning complementary colors examples to set you on the right path.

 Pssst – If you are looking for more information behind color theory, see our How to Use Complementary Colors in Photography article.

 I often hear that red and green is not a pleasing combination.
 To those who agree with this statement, I would like to show some Christmas decorations.
 Or a strawberry.

 Red and green is a common pair in nature.
 Take a look at red flowers on green grass, apples in a foliage, tropical birds or even a ladybug on a leaf.

 - You should be careful when red dominates the image.
 This is a strong color, so make sure you turn up the intensity of your photo.

 When you let green take the lion’s share of the image, red becomes a perfect anchor to your point of interest.
 Our eyes are naturally drawn to bright warm colors.